Investments growth icon

 If you don’t already have an ISA, ISA season could be a good time to consider opening one as there can be plenty of attractive rates to choose from.
 Furthermore, by opening an ISA at the start of a tax-year, you’ll have the full financial year to use up your allowance.

-That being said, competitive rates and their timings are never guaranteed, so there isn’t necessarily a best time to open an ISA.
+However, competitive rates and their timings are never guaranteed, so there isn’t necessarily a best time to open an ISA.
 As it’s possible for providers to amend their offerings at other points in the year, it’s good practice to regularly review top rates and open an account when it’s right for you.

 Are there any special deals during ISA season?